 Peterson kept his job (Bernazard realized that the Wilpons hired Peterson, not Duquette, a little too late), but he was able to drive Minor League Coordinator Tony Tijerina out the door.
 Most fans don’t know “T.J.”, but the former minor league catcher served as a player, coach, manager, and assistant to Guy Conti (who he replaced as Coordinator) for the Mets since 1991, when he was drafted in the 13th round of the amateur draft.
 Deemed “too negative” by Bernazard to be a cog in his machine, he was replaced by Luis Aguayo.

 Yeah, the new third base coach.

 The new first base coach is former Minor League Manager of the Year Ken Oberkfell.
 The superb skipper, who helped develop David Wright, Jose Reyes and Kazmir, was really supposed to be the Mets manager in 2005.
 But once his biggest supporter (Duquette) was replaced as GM, he wasn’t even given an interview.
+Nor was former John Stearns, who had very successful tenures as a Mets coach and minor league manager.
 Retreads Terry Collins and Jim Riggleman were, though.